haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 Nowadays there are several computational tools that can identify the paratope (the residues of the hypervariable loops involved in binding) from the provided antibody sequence.
 In this tutorial we are providing you the corresponding list of residue obtained using [ProABC-2](https://wenmr.science.uu.nl/proabc2/){:target="_blank"}.
 ProABC-2 uses a convolutional neural network to identify not only residues which are located in the paratope region but also the nature of interactions they are most likely involved in (hydrophobic or hydrophilic).
 The work is described in [Ambrosetti, *et al* Bioinformatics, 2020](https://academic.oup.com/bioinformatics/article/36/20/5107/5873593){:target="_blank"}.

-The corresponding paratope residues (those with either an overall probability >= 0.4 or a probabily for hydrophobic or hydrophylic > 0.3) are:
+The corresponding paratope residues (those with either an overall probability >= 0.4 or a probability for hydrophobic or hydrophilic > 0.3) are:

 <pre style="background-color:#DAE4E7">
     31,32,33,34,35,52,54,55,56,100,101,102,103,104,105,106,1031,1032,1049,1050,1053,1091,1092,1093,1094,1096